-Microsoft’s Sales Top Estimates on Booming Cloud Demand
+Microsoft’s sales top estimates on booming cloud demand

 Azure revenue rose 48%, compared with a 47% gain in the prior quarter.
 Analysts polled by Bloomberg on average projected sales of Azure cloud services to increase by 45%.
 Three years ago, Azure revenue had been almost doubling each quarter, and that growth rate has been closely watched among investors.

 The software maker’s results may ease fears stoked by some early technology-industry earnings reports that indicated demand was crimped by the pandemic.
-Earlier this week, SAP AG, one of Europe’s largest tech companies, cut its revenue forecast for the full year and said it expects new Covid-19 lockdowns to curb sales through the first half of 2021.
-Last week, Intel Corp. reported a surprise drop in sales of chips for data centers, potentially signaling a drop-off in demand for expansion of the server farms that underpin cloud-computing services.
+Earlier this week, SAP AG, one of Europe’s largest tech companies, cut its revenue forecast for the full year and said it expects new COVID-19 lockdowns to curb sales through the first half of 2021.
+Last week, Intel reported a surprise drop in sales of chips for data centers, potentially signaling a drop-off in demand for expansion of the server farms that underpin cloud-computing services.

 Microsoft, by contrast, has seen strong customer interest in its commercial products, where bookings, a measure of future sales, rose 23%, Chief Financial Officer Amy Hood said.